The Science Behind Sleep and Why We Need It

 The Sleep Cycle: A Quick Breakdown

-2. NREM Stage 2: Brain activity slows, heart rate drops, and your body temp decreases.
+• NREM Stage 2: Brain activity slows, heart rate drops, and your body temperature decreases.

-3. NREM Stage 3 (Deep Sleep): This is the most restorative stage—tissues repair, immune functions strengthen.
+• NREM Stage 3 (Deep Sleep): The most restorative stage where tissues repair and immune functions strengthen.

 Why Do We Need Sleep?

-During deep sleep, your body repairs muscles, regenerates cells, and releases growth hormone.
-Chronic sleep loss weakens your immune system, increases inflammation, and raises your risk of heart disease and diabetes.
+Physical Repair During deep sleep, the body repairs muscles, regenerates cells, and releases growth hormones.
+Chronic sleep loss weakens the immune system and increases long-term health risks.

 • Teens: 8–10 hours